dillonforrest/startup/_posts/2014-11-26-founders-disagree-on-how-to-build-startups.md

 To be fair to the less welcoming founders, I haven't yet accomplished much, so I'm not yet a legitimate founder.
 All that matters, really, is that I accept myself as a legitimate founder.

-# Which side will you take
+# Which side will you take?

 Startup founders almost universally disagree on the proper way to start a company.
 There's a lot of noise and variation here.
 It's wise to choose a side before starting yourself.